quadvvvv/ModelEarth-member/DESIGNDOC.md

 ## 1. Overview

-This document outlines the design for a Discord bot backend service using Bun as the runtime.
-The service provides a RESTful API for managing Discord bot interactions, supporting multiple users and bots simultaneously.
+This document outlines the design for a Discord bot backend service (MemberSense) using Bun as the runtime.
+The service uses Bun's native HTTP server capabilities to handle Discord bot interactions, supporting multiple users and bots simultaneously through a simple and efficient request handling system.

 ## 2. Technology Stack